 The right course can kick-start your dog grooming career

 From a one-day taster introduction course to skills workshops and improvers’ sessions, our comprehensive range of courses covers everything you need for a career in dog grooming.
-If you’re serious about making the switch, the great news is that our fully accredited Professional OCN Level 3 Diploma in Dog Grooming requires no previous experience at all – just a pen, a paper and a good grasp of English!
+If you’re serious about making the switch, the great news is that our fully accredited Professional AIM Qualifications Level 3 Diploma in Dog Grooming requires no previous experience at all – just a pen, a paper and a good grasp of English!

 Equivalent to an NVQ (National Vocational Qualification), this intensive course covers all the practical skills and theoretical knowledge that you’ll need to start your career, including styling and finishing, canine first aid, health checking and the basics of business management.
 You’ll come away feeling confident and equipped to take your first steps into this hugely rewarding sector.